 The expedited process involved multiple steps of approval that usually happen sequentially to happen simultaneously instead.

 Second, the mRNA technology used by Moderna and Pfizer allowed those vaccines to be developed faster because this isn’t a new technology.
 But it is the first time a synthetic mRNA vaccine has been widely distributed.

 - If they say: “I don’t know what’s in the vaccine.”

 You can say: The ingredients vary for each of the vaccines from different manufacturers.
 Moderna and Pfizer’s vaccines each contain something called mRNA, or messenger ribonucleic acid.
 These vaccines work by using synthetic mRNA to direct the body to produce a small amount of spike protein.

 Some COVID-19 vaccines need two doses to be effective.
-Second dose scheduling information will be provided following your first dose, and the second dose should take place no sooner than 21 days (or 28 days, depending on manufacturer) following the first dose.
+Second dose scheduling information is provided following your first dose, and the second dose should take place no sooner than 21 days (or 28 days, depending on the manufacturer) following the first dose.

-You can say: More often than not, any side effects from the vaccine are much milder compared to actually getting COVID-19.
+You can say: In nearly all cases, any side effects from the vaccine are much milder than the symptoms of COVID-19.
 Like with other vaccines, it’s normal to possibly experience some fatigue, aches or fever after getting a shot.
 This does not mean the vaccine has given you COVID-19 — it just means your body’s immune system is working to protect itself.